IN5010 – Design, Technology and Society

 Schedule, syllabus and examination date

-In this course we explore the relations between technology and society, with a focus on the social, political, and ethical dimensions of technology and how these, in turn, intersect with society.
-We explore in particular the linkages between design, technological change, and current societal challenges, such as automation, inequality, sustainability, privacy and surveillance, etc.
+In this course we explore the relations between technology and society, with a focus on the ethical, political, and environmental dimensions of technology and how these, in turn, intersect with society.
+We explore in particular the linkages between design, technological change, and current societal challenges, such as artificial intelligence, climate change, digitalisation, inequality, privacy, surveillance, and sustainability.

-The basic assumption in this course is that we, as technology developers, designers, and innovators, contribute to making our future society.
-We will explore this role through working with practical examples, discussions, documentaries, and hands-on workshops.
+The basic assumption in this course is that we, as technology developers, designers, and innovators, contribute to making the future of our communities and planet.
+We will explore this role critically and creatively, working with practical examples, discussions, documentaries, and hands-on workshops.

 After this course you will be able to:

-- understand the relations between technology and society
+- understand the complexity of the relations between technology and society

-- discuss social and ethical challenges in technology design and use
+- discuss social, environmental, and ethical challenges in technology design and use

-- present your perspective on the social and ethical responsibility of the information technology developer/designer/innovator
+- present your perspective on the ethical responsibility of the information technology developer/designer/innovator

 - engage in critical and reflexive discussions of new and emerging information technologies